nordri/kube-centos-ansible/README.md

 I test everything before push but if you find a typo, mistake or want to say something please go ahead.

-I followed the Kubernetes over CentOS from the official page:
+I followed the Kubernetes guidelines over CentOS from the official page:

 http://kubernetes.io/docs/getting-started-guides/centos/centos_manual_config/

 I also tried to use as many env vars as I can.
-So take a look to vars/ dir in each role to fix your pretensions.
+So take a look to vars/ dir in each role to fit your pretensions.

 As usual for Ansible you need ssh access without password to all machines and each one have to resolve the others.